 This category includes amounts paid for material items of an expendable nature, instructional supplies, teaching aids, testing supplies, office supplies, building & grounds supplies, vehicle supplies, and fuel used for the vehicle fleet.
-The district supplies and materials will have a moderate increase for FY 2014 due to a fluctuating economy of higher fuel costs and stabilize 2015-2018 due to implementing cost saving measures and district-wide operating plans.
+The district supplies and materials will have a moderate increase for FY 2014 due to a fluctuating economy of higher fuel costs and decrease in years 2015-2018 due to implementing cost saving measures and a district-wide operating plan.